awie3di/docs/articles/quickstart/native/android/03-session-handling.md

 * `tokenType`: The type of tokens issued by the server.
 * `expiresIn`: The amount of seconds before the tokens expire.
 * `expiresAt`: The date when the tokens expire.
 * `scope`: The scope that was granted to a user.
-This information is shown only if the granted token is different than the requested one.
+This information is shown only if the granted scope is different than the requested one.

 The tokens are the objects used to prove your identity against the Auth0 APIs.
 Read more about them in the [tokens documentation](https://auth0.com/docs/tokens).